Home > RTMA documentation

 The RTMA was developed to support NDFD operations and provide field forecasters with high quality analyses for nowcasting, situational

 awareness, and forecast verification purposes.
-The system produces hourly analyses at 5 km and 2.
+The system produces hourly analyses at 2.
 5 km resolution for the Conus NDFD

-Plans for the future include increasing the spatial resolution of the Alaska and Puerto Rico implementations to 3 km and 1.25 km, respectively.
+Plans for the future include increasing the spatial resolution of the Puerto Rico implementation to 1.25 km.

 RTMA fields for regions of the CONUS are displayed on the